GHOST-Aram/e-commerce-api/README.md

 #### 2. From within the target app directory.
 Each app in this project is designed to be run independently of other apps.
 In this alternative, you can manually navigate into an app of your choice and run it.

-We will use the `users` app for this demonstration.
-Execute the following commands to run the `users` microservice in dev mode.
+Execute the following commands to run the `users` app in dev mode.

 ```
 cd apps/users